Cleft and Craniofacial SA

 A written record is kept of each clinic appointment and a summary can be made available to the referring doctor.

-What disciplines are involved at the Craniofacial Unit?
+What disciplines are involved with the Cleft and Craniofacial SA Team?

 Any of the following may be involved in the assessment and/or treatment of patients attending the Craniofacial Unit.